 I originally wrote this several years ago as a guest blog.
-Time for a re-post, not just because it’s Christmas, but because I realize, in rereading it, how much influence my childhood reading of Black Beauty shaped the perspective that made my new novel In Our Midst possible and, for me, necessary.
+Time for a re-post, not just because it’s nearly Christmas, but because I realize, in rereading it, how much influence my childhood reading of Black Beauty had on shaping the perspective of life and art that made my new novel In Our Midst possible and, for me, necessary.

 The Gift of Black Beauty